Mirotivo/hack/ICE40HX1K_Extension_Pin_Mapping.md

-# ICE40HX1K to Extension Connector Pin Mapping
+# ICE40HX1K-VQ100(VQFP100) to Extension Connector Pin Mapping

-## BH34R Connector Pin Mapping (Corrected)
+## BH34R Connector Pin Mapping

 Based on the physical connector layout, the BH34R connector is a 17x2 pin header with the following pin mapping: